SCUT-BIP-Lab/SCUT-FV/README.md

 The SCUT FV Database is publicly available (free of charge) to the research community.
 Unfortunately, due to privacy reasons, we cannot provide the database for commercial use.

 We have made part of the dataset available for download in the repo in order to get a detailed view of this data.
-Those interested in obtaining the whole SCUT FV Database should download [release agreement](https://github.com/SCUT-BIP-Lab/SCUT-3DFV-V1/blob/main/SCUT-3DFV-V1%20Database%20Release%20Agreement.pdf), and send by e-mail one signed and scanned copy to scutbip@outlook.com.
+Those interested in obtaining the whole SCUT FV Database should download [release agreement](https://github.com/SCUT-BIP-Lab/SCUT-FV/blob/main/SCUT%20FV%20Database%20Release%20Agreement.pdf), and send by e-mail one signed and scanned copy to scutbip@outlook.com.

 While reporting results using the __SCUT FV Database__, please cite the following article:
-@article{Kang2020StudyOA,
+@article{Tang2019StudyOA,
-  title={Study of a Full-View 3D Finger Vein Verification Technique},
+  title={Finger Vein Verification using a Siamese Convolutional Neural Network},
-  author={Wenxiong Kang and H. Liu and Wei Luo and F. Deng},
+  author={Su Tang and San Zhou and Wenxiong Kang and Qiuxia Wu and FeiQi Deng},
-  journal={IEEE Transactions on Information Forensics and Security},
+  journal={IET Biometrics},
-  year={2020},
+  year={2019},
-  volume={15},
+  volume={8},
-  pages={1175-1189}
+  pages={306-315}
 }

 # Contact